- Posted on:July 14, 2024

 While in prison, interviewer J.W.
 Buel asked Cole Younger what caused the guerillas in Missouri to rise up.
 He responded that “this diabolical war, distinguished by the most atrocious cruelties the conqueror can inflict upon his captive, prepared the way, and created the guerilla in 1862.”[iii]
 Unionists forced Missourians to decide which side they supported at the beginning of the war—an occasionally fatal decision.
 His father’s death in 1862 was not the sole reason for his decision to fight for the South, but it certainly served as the catalyst for his anti-Union fervor.
 Cole joined the infamous band of guerillas under William Quantrill.

 In the fall of 1861, Cole had an altercation with a Union officer named Irving Walley over his advances on Cole’s sister.
 Walley tried to have Cole arrested as a Quantrill spy, but Cole evaded capture.
 In June of the next year, Cole’s father traveled for a business trip when a group of men shot him to death.
 Stories vary, but most conclude that a band of Union soldiers, presumably led by Walley, killed Henry Younger in retribution against Cole Younger.[iv]
 It is uncertain whether Walley and his group committed this act, but Cole Younger believed they did, and his hatred for pro-Union forces now held no bounds.
-If he ever felt any ambivalence for participation in guerilla acts, those feelings left him.
-He pledged his loyalty as a fully- participating Quantrill guerilla.
+If he ever felt any ambivalence over participation in guerilla acts, those feelings left him.
+He pledged his loyalty as a fully-participating Quantrill guerilla.

 William Quantrill’s background does not lend itself to someone who would become the most famous leader of the Confederate guerilla forces.
-Raised in the North, he held occupations such as farmer and teacher.
+Raised in the North, he had previously held occupations such as farmer and teacher.
 Through various relationships during the Kansas-Missouri border conflict, he helped sabotage a group of abolitionists trying to free slaves.
 After learning proficiencies in firearms, he developed a cult following and organized a group to carry out similar acts against abolitionist forces.[v]
-His group numbered over one hundred causing numerous problems for Union forces.
+His group numbered over one hundred, causing numerous problems for Union forces.
 Similar groups led by “Bloody” Bill Anderson and George Todd, along with Quantrill, created havoc across Missouri and Kansas.
-Union military leaders attempted various means to control the guerillas but found their network to strong to overcome.
+Union military leaders attempted various means to control the guerillas but found their network too strong to overcome.

 Cole Younger serves as an example of how guerilla soldiers operated.
 He could fight in a small skirmish or perform an act of pillaging, then escape several miles on horseback.
 A string of neighbors and relatives would provide places to hide, fresh horses, food, and alibis.
-If injured, a doctor, sympathetic to the cause, would gladly give him care then send him back into the field with fresh supplies.
+If injured, a doctor, sympathetic to the cause, would gladly give him care and then send him back into the field with fresh supplies.
 Union Brigadier General Ben Loan wrote an official report to Major General Samuel R. Curtis on the situation in November 1862.
 He stated that “such bands as Quantrill’s find a market for their stolen property” and that “I think have driven the Bushwackers out of the country, but they will return immediately.”[vi]
 Numerous official records exist bearing the same situation.
 Northern forces found it extremely difficult to control guerilla activity due to the deep sympathies of the local population toward the guerillas.

 Known as a family to be protected, and one that would protect others, the Younger family fully supported the Southern cause.
-The youngest boys, John and Bob, sought to join the guerillas but the family farm needed their attention.
+The youngest boys, John and Bob, sought to join the guerillas, but the family farm needed their attention.
 Seventeen-year-old brother Jim joined the guerilla forces led by George Todd.
 Cole, however, made a name for himself as a capable fighter.
 The Story of Cole Younger, by Himself—an autobiography written by Cole Younger—sought to dispel many of the myths about him.
 While he goes to great lengths to offer alibis for various crimes, a great portion of the book deals with his time in the guerilla forces.
 One does not find self-aggrandizement or an overstatement of his service.
 Rather, he offers a methodical account of his actions as a soldier and presents these accounts as his duty.
 Whether an official record or current non-fiction work on Cole Younger, all agree with his autobiography regarding his abilities as a soldier and that he never engaged in any gratuitous killing.

 That said, he and many others acknowledge his active participation in the massacre of Lawrence, Kansas.
-Quantrill’s raid on this town carried a somewhat strategic purpose but vengeance motivated the action.
+Quantrill’s raid on this town carried a somewhat strategic purpose, but vengeance motivated the action.
 General James Lane—the hated leader of the Kansas Jayhawkers—called Lawrence his hometown.
 The plan called for a complete sacking of the town.
 Surprised by the well-coordinated attack, the town offered little defense.
 Killing nearly every male, the guerillas burned several buildings.
 The main target of the attack, General Lane, survived by hiding in a cornfield.
 Several accounts suggest that Cole saved many lives by showing quarter to defenseless victims.
 This event may have caused Cole to reconsider the guerilla lifestyle and whether his nature tolerated their methods.

-Quantrill’s accomplice, “Bloody” Bill Anderson, led his own massacre at Centraila, Missouri one year later.
+Quantrill’s accomplice, “Bloody” Bill Anderson, led his own massacre at Centralia, Missouri one year later.
 A guerrilla named Jesse James gleefully took part in those killings.
 The Anderson, James, and Younger families had all suffered terribly during the war.
 The Union forces began a campaign to reign in the guerillas through their families.
 After confiscating and burning many of the guerilla’s farms, they arrested and imprisoned many of the female members of their families on the charge of aiding the guerillas.
-One of the prisons collapsed killing some of the women, including Bill Anderson’s sister.
+One of the prisons collapsed, killing some of the women, including Bill Anderson’s sister.
 This event likely caused Anderson to earn his nickname “Bloody” as he sought revenge.
-The Younger sisters escaped harm but had suffered from their eviction and forced to watch their home burned.
+The Younger sisters escaped harm but had suffered from their eviction and were forced to watch their home burn.
 Following this event, Cole Younger seems to have entered a period of peace seeking a more effective use of his talents to win the war.

 He joined the regular Confederate army in the waning days of the conflict, performing non-combat duties.
-He may have reasoned he would escape the repercussion that awaited captured guerilla veterans.
+He may have reasoned he would escape the repercussions that awaited captured guerilla veterans.
 Returning home to Lees Summit, Missouri, he found anything but life returning to normal.
 The Younger family hoped to revive their father’s business and restore the family’s upper middle class fortune.
 Confederate supporters earned a parole of sorts if they took a loyalty oath.[vii]
-Jim Younger, a veteran guerilla under Quantrill and Todd, signed the loyalty oath seeking release from a military prison.
+Jim Younger, a veteran guerilla under Quantrill and Todd, signed the loyalty oath, seeking release from a military prison.
 Cole’s reputation prevented him from signing the oath.
 No oath would pardon his “crimes” against the Union.
 His return to the life in Missouri he had known before the war seemed improbable.
 Life under Reconstruction for the Younger family proved extremely difficult.

 Life of Crime

 Southerners had little recourse under Reconstruction.
 They simply had to bear the consequences of losing the war.
 Reconstruction plans by those in the North generally fell under three categories.
 The moderate view involved rebuilding the physical South, support of the freedmen, and restoration of the Union.
 A somewhat tougher view—that of the Radical Republicans—did not go so far as to punish the South, but wanted to ensure that rebellion could not happen again.
 The extreme view, although not official policy, required punishment and retribution.
-This latter view was the one experienced realistically, or at least seemingly, by many ex-guerilla fighters such the Younger family and two brothers, Frank and Jesse James.
+This latter view was the one experienced realistically, or at least seemingly, by many ex-guerilla fighters such as the Younger family and two brothers, Frank and Jesse James.

 Frank James and Cole Younger had developed a friendship while serving together under Quantrill.
 Cole would not meet Jesse James until 1866.
 In that same year, the first daylight bank robbery took place on February 13 in Liberty, Missouri.
 The new gang supposedly chose this bank because it held Yankee money, the reason for many of the robberies.[viii]
 Thus began a near ten-year period of robberies of banks, trains, stagecoaches, and fairs.
 Many outlaws participated in just one or two crimes, but the core three were Cole Younger, Frank James, and Jesse James.

 Jim Younger floated in and out for various robberies, but typically avoided them when he could.
-Little brother John Younger sought the life of crime and asked to join the bandits but it is unclear whether he participated in any robberies.
+Little brother John Younger sought the life of crime and asked to join the bandits, but it is unclear whether he participated in any robberies.
 A list of nearly 25 other names can be linked with the gang, most of them ex-guerillas.

-For all the bank, train, and stagecoach robberies, Jesse never stood trial, and Frank, although tried many times, never received conviction.
+For all the bank, train, and stagecoach robberies, Jesse never stood trial, and Frank, although tried many times, never received a conviction.
 Everyone knew that the James-Younger gang committed most of the crimes, but the authorities found it difficult to prove.
 While journalists incorrectly attributed additional robberies to them, Jesse James boldly claimed responsibility for some and wrote letters to newspaper editors correcting them on their stories, bolstering his folk legend.
-Their reputation as “Robin Hoods’ gained momentum.
+Their reputation as “Robin Hoods“ gained momentum.
 Similar to their time as guerillas, they found no shortage of friends willing to harbor them during these escapades.
 This made their capture extremely difficult.
-The Pinkerton detective agency, eventually hired to capture the gang, harassed the gang’s friends and family similar to the way Union forces harassed the guerillas.
+The Pinkerton detective agency, eventually hired to capture the gang, harassed the gang’s friends and family, similar to the way Union forces harassed the guerillas.

 Life as an outlaw mirrored that of a guerilla.
 They could never stay in one location too long.
-Around 1870, the Younger family, including their mother and sisters moved to Scyene, Texas, south of Dallas.
+Around 1870, the Younger family, including their mother and sisters, moved to Scyene, Texas, south of Dallas.
 North Texas towns such as Bonham and Paris provided safe havens for guerillas during the war.
 With little news of their notoriety in Texas, they lived peacefully and held honest jobs.
 In Scyene, Cole met and held some sort of relationship with Myra Shirley—later known as Belle Starr.
 He denied that he ever fathered a child with Belle, but Belle’s daughter used the name Pearl Younger for some time.
 While somewhat titillating, the Belle Starr connection to Cole appears to have been brief and insignificant.
 A general restlessness for home set over the Younger family.
 John Younger revealed a reckless side; for this and various other reasons, the family returned to Missouri.

 Over the next few years, the gang conducted several profitable robberies, many without incident to outlaw or bystander.
 However, Jim and John Younger engaged in a gunfight with two law enforcement officers, killing John.
-Another deadly incident occurred when Pinkerton detectives threw an incendiary device in the James’ home.
+Another deadly incident occurred when Pinkerton detectives threw an incendiary device into the James’ home.
 An explosion killed Frank and Jesse’s half-brother Archie, and their mother lost her arm.
 These incidents only bolstered sympathies for the gang.
 Although never an overtly murderous band, innocents did die, but typically by accident.

-The gang decided to rob the bank in Northfield, Minnesota believing it held a large amount of “Yankee” money.
+The gang decided to rob the bank in Northfield, Minnesota, believing it held a large amount of “Yankee” money.
 This job required elaborate planning and involved a long excursion.
 The gang traveled to Northfield in several groups, some scouting the location while others secured horses and established escape routes.
 No one in the gang knew the geography of the area.
-On September 7, 1876, they rode into town unaware the Pinkertons had warned the town that the James-Younger gang likely targeted their bank.
+On September 7, 1876, they rode into town unaware that the Pinkertons had warned the town that the James-Younger gang likely targeted their bank.
 In addition to the James and Younger brothers, gang veterans Bill Chadwell, Charlie Pitts, and Clell Miller rode along.

 Cole Younger mugshot.